geosoft1/ubuntu-ro-discourse/README.md

 ## Localize your Discourse

-Follow the [documentation](https://meta.discourse.org/t/install-a-plugin/19157) for plugin instalation.
+Follow the [documentation](https://meta.discourse.org/t/install-a-plugin/19157) for plugin instalation and [update](https://meta.discourse.org/t/how-to-update-translations-on-running-instance-of-discourse/14840/4) translations.

 First you need to [switch to Discourse folder](#switch-to-discourse-folder) and change your `app.yml` file like that: